 Federal Minimum Wage (U.S. Department of Labor)

 Effective January 1, 2016, the minimum wage for non-tipped employees in South Dakota is $8.55 an hour.
 The minimum wage will be annually adjusted by any increase in cost of living, as measured by the Consumer Price Index published by the U.S. Department of Labor.
 In no case may the minimum wage be decreased.

 Effective January 1, 2016, non-tipped employees under 18 are entitled to receive $8.55 an hour. *The 2015 South Dakota Legislature passed a bill proposing a youth minimum wage of $7.50 an hour for non-tipped employees under 18.
 The legislation has been referred to a public vote that will take place in November, 2016.

 Effective Jan.
-1, 2015, employers must pay tipped employees a wage of no less than 50 percent of the prevailing state minimum wage.
-Effective Jan.
-1, 2016, this amount is $4.28/hour.
+1, 2016, employers must pay tipped employees a wage of no less $4.275/hour.
 The employer must make sure the employees receive no less than the minimum wage and must keep a record of all tips received by employees.